foxglove/studio/benchmark/README.md

 ## Instructions

-Run a dev or prod build and select a benchmark from `benchmarks.txt`.
+Run a dev or prod build and open a benchmark URL from `benchmarks.txt`.

 `yarn benchmark:serve` to start the benchmark dev build.